ktaranov/sqlserver-kit/SQL Server Trace Flag.md

  - [Trace Flag 7745](#7745) (for versions >= SQL Server 2016)
  - [Trace Flag 7752](#7752) (for versions >= SQL Server 2016)
  - [Trace Flag 7806](#7806) (for SQL Server Express Edition)

+**Trace Flag 460** Extend error `8152` (`String or binary data would be truncated.
+The statement has been terminated.`) description with useful information - which column had the truncation and which row.

 **Trace Flag 272** prevents identity gap after restarting SQL Server 2012 instance, critical for columns with identity and `tinyint` and `smallint` data types.
 (Demo for repeating this issue [here](https://github.com/ktaranov/sqlserver-kit/Errors/Identity_gap_sql_server_2012.sql))